christianityorigins/website/books/_posts/2016-08-12-christianity-and-its-secularized-variants.md

 _Preface_

 Introduction\
-Part One: The Foundations of Christian Slave Morality\
+1 The Foundations of Christian Slave Morality\
-1 Monotheism and Centralized Authority\
+2 Monotheism and Centralized Authority\
-2 Universalism and the Erosion of Hierarchy\
+3 Universalism and the Erosion of Hierarchy\
-Part Two: Nietzschean Mechanisms of Subversion
-3 Nietzschean 'Transvaluation of Values'\
+4 Nietzschean 'Transvaluation of Values'\
-4 Nietzschean 'Slave Morality' \
+5 Nietzschean 'Slave Morality' \
-5 Survival of the Weakest: Inverting Natural Selection \
+6 Survival of the Weakest: Inverting Natural Selection \
-6 Nietzschean 'Ressentiment' (Weaponizing the "Chandala" Castes)\
+7 Nietzschean 'Ressentiment' (Weaponizing the "Chandala" Castes)\
-Part Three: Tools of Herd Domestication\
+8 Tools of Herd Domestication\
-Part Four: Secularization of Christianity\
+9 Secularization of Christianity\
-7 Marxism is Secularized Christianity\
+10 Marxism is Secularized Christianity\
-8 Marxist Denominations\
+11 Marxist Denominations\
-9 Secular Christian Tenets and Ethics\
+12 Secular Christian Tenets and Ethics\
-Part Five: Judaism Vs. Christianity: What do the Jews Believe?\
+13 Judaism Vs. Christianity: What do the Jews Believe?\
 Conclusion

 _Addendum_\